spoonacular/ITA_multiphase/README.md

 Then, the main loop is executed by calling "proceed" function.

 ----------------------------------------
-Please cite the following article if you find this algorithm useful:
+Please consider citing the following article if you find this algorithm useful:

 Wang, Z., Pereira, J.-M., Sauret, E., Aryana, S. A., Shi, Z., &amp; Gan, Y. (2022, February 26).
 A pore-resolved interface tracking algorithm for simulating multiphase flow in arbitrarily structured porous media.
 Advances in Water Resources.
 Retrieved May 11, 2022, from https://www.sciencedirect.com/science/article/pii/S030917082200029X